losquevedo/githubissues/README.md

 # Github Issues Script #
 This script was written in order to do the following with the GitHub Issues API:

-1. Access the given Github repo using a given Github Access Token and tally the open issues and pull requests
+1. Access a given Github repo using a Github Access Token and tally the open issues and pull requests
-2. If a label is given as an optional search parameter, filter the results by that label
+2. If a label is given as an optional search parameter, filter the results by that label for both issues and pull requests

 ## Installation ##
 1. Clone the repo